 - Share your adventures online!
 If you're looking for ways to keep everyone updated on your travels, try starting a blog using WordPress or keep friends and family posted via Instagram.
 Just be sure not to share any private information.

-4. You'll need patience when it comes to navigating transportation and foreign bureaucracy
+4. Have patience when it comes to navigating transportation and foreign bureaucracy

 Apartment, check.
 Friends, check.
 Strong ties back home, check.
 Now that you have the basics down, all you need to figure out is how to live in this new country.
 Keep in mind that there are many countries whose government offices move at a slower pace.
 This is when you learn patience, young grasshopper.